microsoft/botbuilder-dotnet/recognizers-text/Utterance Changes/Differences.md

 ### Description

-As we are now consuming recognizers-text through the BotBuilder-DotNet repository, we are organizing its results in this folder to maintain the changes in one place.
+This folder includes the changes that result from consuming recognizers-text through BotBuilder-DotNet.
+The output with all the differences between recognizers versions (the older and the new one) will be organized, showing new inputs as well as updates.

-This way the user will have all the differences between versions and will let them know what to expect.
+This way the user will have the comparison after running the tests between versions and will let them know what to expect.

 ## Changes made
 The user will find the Utterance Changes divided by entity type.
 In every entity type subfolder the changes are organized in .json files.

-##  Changes
+##  Output
 ### V1.2.6
 **DateTime - Recognize**